Gumichan01/lunatix/README.md

  - LX_Graphics : a 2D library based on SDL and SDL_Image
  - LX_TrueTypeFont : a True Type Font (TTF) library based on SDL_TTF
  - LX_Mixer : a mix library using SDL_Mixer
  - LX_Physics : a physics engine
+ - LX_Device : a Device information library

  The engine works on Windows and Linux system.